RedFroggy/spring-cucumber-rest-api/README.md

 #Examples
 Two example feature files are available under src/test/resources/features folder

-#How to use in my existing project ?
+#How to use it in my existing project ?

 - Add CucumberTest file